-Conditions for entering Germany from France (metropolitan and overseas)
+Conditions for entering the Netherlands from France (metropolitan and overseas)

-Before your flight to Germany, we invite you to consult the latest government measures in force on the Traveldoc website.
+Before your flight to Netherlands, we invite you to consult the latest government measures in force on the Traveldoc website.

 In order to ensure your well-being and the well-being of the other travellers, we encourage you not to travel in case you have any of the following symptoms: fever, cough, breathing difficulties, muscle pain, tiredness and shortness of breath.

 Global prevention instructions

 We encourage all our passengers to follow the global prevention instructions:

 - Observe physical distancing (1.5 metres) where ever possible